 His time at Trinity allowed Russell to form life-long friendships; during the holidays he and his friends often went on walking tours.
 He met many of his friends through an intellectual society known as The Apostles.
 Russell described his change in personality during these years from “shy prig” to “gay and flippant” (Auto.
 1: 68).

 Russell’s current wife Peter and their son lived in lodgings until Russell could buy a house in 1945.
 Russell lived there in 1945 and part of 1946.
-He was photographed both at the house and on campus for an article he wrote about peace for the Picture Post.12 Once the house was sold he moved back into rooms for the Michaelmas term.
-After that, though he continued to teach, he only spent one night a week in Cambridge.13 His last lecture was in 1949 at Mill Lane; his last letter from Trinity was written on 22 November 1949.
-Frederick Raphael provided the following description: “The biggest lecture room was thronged beyond its large capacity … [according to Russell] next week’s lecture will be twice as difficult … it attracted a greater audience than the first.”
+He was photographed both at the house and on campus for an article he wrote about peace for the Picture Post.14 Once the house was sold he moved back into rooms for the Michaelmas term.
+After that, though he continued to teach, he only spent one night a week in Cambridge.15 His last lecture was in 1949 at Mill Lane; his last letter from Trinity was written on 22 November 1949.
+Frederick Raphael provided the following description: “The biggest lecture room was thronged beyond its large capacity.… After delivering his lecture, with Whiggish precision, he said, ‘I suspect that some people have come here for the wrong reasons.
+Accordingly next week’s lecture will be twice as difficult’…. it attracted a greater audience than the first” (p.
+123).

-Russell is remembered by a brass on the north wall of the Ante-Chapel at Trinity College.14
+Russell is remembered by a brass on the north wall of the Ante-Chapel at Trinity College.16

 Russell’s Trinity College rooms have been added to this series because he made his home there and felt very much a part of the community in which he thrived.
 His only other foray into communal living was the colony at Fallen Leaf Lake in California; he lived there with his wife and children in their own cabin in the summer of 1940.